 An introduction to the foundations of Christian counseling, emphasizing the priority of a theological system for theory and practice.
 Special attention is given to models of integration, historical developments, current directions, and collaborative models of Christian counseling for the local church and the professional Christian counselor.

-This course is a recommended prerequisite or corequisite to all other Counseling Ministries courses.
+Recommended prerequisite or corequisite to all Counseling Ministries (CM) courses.
 3 hours.